Skip to Content

 Outcome:

 While the details of the case remain private, we can disclose that lawsuit against the attorney was dismissed as privileged under the California statute protecting the right of attorneys to make strong settlement statements without being sued for extortion.
 However, the case against Jonathan Plummer was allowed to go forward.
-The case settled quickly after that.
+The case as it remained against Plummer settled quickly after that.

 Daniel Horowitz In the News